peaBerberian/paul-envs.sh/README.md

 - issues when calling `create` with `sudo`
 - Kill containers on same image on build?
 - Reference counted container instead of master/slaves
+- Does cache pruning in `clean` actually does anything?